Korea Spain call for projects

 - In Korea, the participants will have to submit a formal national application through KIAT Project Advanced Smart System.

-- In Spain, the participants will have to submit a formal R&D international project aid application through CDTI’s website including the Eureka Application Form (in English) and the draft consortium agreement.
+- In Spain, the participants will have to submit a formal R&D international project aid application through CDTI’s website including the Eureka application form (click Apply) and the draft consortium agreement.
 Additional documents in Spanish language, containing detailed information on the Spanish participants, could be requested depending on the specific type of funding requested by the company.

 The funding support will be given to each eligible partner by its own National Authority.
 Funding conditions and eligibility criteria may vary from country to country.
 The information regarding funding for each country is explained below: